 Which seems worse: a parent who screams and yells at a child and calls him names?
 Or a parent who simply does not talk to or engage the child at all?

-I have seen that failure to engage, notice and affirm a child does just as much damage to him or her as abuse, but the effects are different.
-An abused child will feel “hit,” verbally, physically or emotionally; whereas a neglected child will feel simply “at sea,” invalid and alone.
+I have seen that failure to engage, notice, and affirm a child does just as much damage to him or her as abuse, but the effects are different.
+An abused child will feel “hit,” verbally, physically, or emotionally; whereas a neglected child will feel simply “at sea,” invalid and alone.

 I see Childhood Emotional Neglect (CEN) as one of the greatest potential threats to future generations.
-It is difficult to stop something that is invisible, intangible, unnoticeable and unmemorable.
+It is difficult to stop something that is invisible, intangible, unnoticeable, and unmemorable.

 The subtlety of CEN gives it extra power.
-Many adults who grew up with an absence of emotionally attentive observations and questions like those listed above do not recognize the damage that this absence has done them.
+Many adults who grew up with an absence of emotionally attentive observations and questions like those listed above do not recognize the harm that this absence has done to them.
 And even when they recognize it, they can’t quite believe or grasp it.

 People with CEN vastly underestimate its effects on them.
 CEN is, by definition, nothing.
 How can nothing be something?
 How can nothing be a source of enduring pain and struggle?
 It seems unfathomable… until you see it day after day, in your office, as I have.

 A few reviewers of my book, Running on Empty, have said that the recovery chapters are unrealistic because they are about helping readers give themselves the attention, validation, and structure that they did not get in childhood.
-But I know that people with CEN can make tremendous progress toward this.
+However, I know that people with CEN can make tremendous progress toward this.
 It requires effort and motivation, but it is very much possible.
 I know this because I have watched it happen many times.

 All of the emotionally neglected people who offered those many requests in response to my question hold a secret key.
 A key to fulfilling their own needs; a key that offers healing, solace, and fuel.